You are here:Homepage > Kent Archaeological Review

 The Kent Archaeological Review (KAR)

-It is essential reading for all libraries, societies and individuals with an interest in Kentish archaeology.
-It was first published in April 1965 and many of the back numbers are still available.
+Essential reading for all libraries, societies and individuals with an interest in Kentish archaeology, it was first published in April 1965.

 You can now search for previous KAR articles up to issue 167 (2007) by keyword(s)